Find Grad Schools

 Find Schools Near

-Occupation Description Perform surgery and related procedures on the hard and soft tissues of the oral and maxillofacial regions to treat diseases, injuries, or defects.
+Position Description Perform surgery and related procedures on the hard and soft tissues of the oral and maxillofacial regions to treat diseases, injuries, or defects.
 May diagnose problems of the oral and maxillofacial regions.
 May perform surgery to improve function or appearance.

-Oral or Maxillofacial Surgeon Responsibilities
+List of Oral or Maxillofacial Surgeon Job Duties

 • Treat problems affecting the oral mucosa, such as mouth ulcers and infections.